-PHYS 120-121 Staff (E)General Physics 8 credits (Prerequisites: MATH 103-114) General college course for pre-medical, pre-dental, biology, biochemistry and physical therapy majors.
+(E)General Physics 8 credits (Prerequisites: MATH 103-114) General college course for pre-medical, pre-dental, biology, biochemistry and physical therapy majors.
 Mechanics, heat, electricity and magnetism, sound and light.
-3-hour lecture and 2-hour laboratory.
+Three hours lecture and two hours laboratory.

+PHYS 140-141

-PHYS 140-141 Staff (E)Elements of Physics 8 credits (Co-requisite: MATH 114-221) Calculusbased introduction to the elements of physics.
+(E)Elements of Physics 8 credits (Co-requisite: MATH 114-221) Calculusbased introduction to the elements of physics.
 Topics covered: mechanics, heat, sound, light and electricity and magnetism.
-Required Physics, Electrical Engineering, Mathematics, Computer Science and Chemistry majors.
-3-hour lecture and 2-hour laboratory.
+Required of Physics, Electrical Engineering, Mathematics, Computer Science and Chemistry majors.
+Three hours lecture and two hours laboratory.

-PHYS 201 Dr. Varonides (E)Stellar Evolution 3 credits An introduction to astrophysics.
+(E)Stellar Evolution 3 credits An introduction to astrophysics.
 A course for non-science students that concentrates on the study of the sun, stars and the universe.
 The evolution of the stars.
 Their birth, their life-times, their deaths.
 The remnants of the stars, and exotic entities such as neutron stars, quasars, black holes.
 Galaxies and galaxy formations.
 The expanding universe.
 Red shifts and cosmological principles.
 Grand unified theories.